microsoft/PowerPlatformConnectors/certified-connectors/EXPOCAD/Readme.md

 * `Get Event Information` : Returns basic information about the supplied event.
 * `Get Event Statistics` : Returns basic statistics describing the supplied event.
 * `Get financial information for the specified booth` : Returns financial information for the specified booth.
+* `Get Invoice Details`: Gets details of a single invoice.
+Either invoiceNo or exhibtitorId is required.
 * `Get Specific Booth` : Returns the specified booth.
 * `Get the currently set default rate plan` : Returns the currently set default rate plan from the supplied event.
 * `Get the master list of payment types` : Returns the master list of payment types.